Eng-Mouaz-M-AlShahmeh/bosra-elcham-flutter-app/README.md

 ## Description

-#### The Bosra El-Cham © application is a unique documentation application that offers users a unique experience in exploring the history of Busra Al-Sham.
+The Bosra El-Cham © application is a unique documentation application that offers users a unique experience in exploring the history of Bosra El-Cham.
 The application includes rich historical articles and rare documents that highlight the cultural and historical heritage of the city.

-#### The application also contains a photo gallery displaying unique treasures of images, reflecting the simplicity of life and the cultural influences of successive civilizations that influenced Busra the Levant throughout the ages.
+The application also contains a photo gallery displaying unique treasures of images, reflecting the simplicity of life and the cultural influences of successive civilizations that influenced Bosra El-Cham the Levant throughout the ages.
 Through its religious and historical diversity, the application offers an exciting journey exploring the city’s development across different eras and religions.

-#### Using modern technology, the application provides an interactive and fun experience, where users can dive into the depths of history and explore the secrets of Busra al-Sham.
+Using modern technology, the application provides an interactive and fun experience, where users can dive into the depths of history and explore the secrets of Bosra El-Cham.
 We are proud to offer this app as a valuable cultural resource and a wonderful interface for exploring the heritage of this wonderful city.

 ## Screenshots